 Irrigation and Frost Protection.
 In the South Coast, orchard irrigations are usually performed from April through November, but may need to be extended during drought years.
-Low-volume irrigation (e.g., microsprinkler and drip) systems are commonly used to irrigate lemon groves.
+Low-volume irrigation (e.g., microsprinkler and drip) systems are commonly used to irrigate orange groves.
 Irrigation water is pumped from private underground wells or delivered from water companies in the area.
 Total water use for each orchard varies from location to location and depends on soil type and structure, the amount of rainfall and residual soil moisture, cover crop species and management practices and climatic conditions.

-In the South Coast region, frost protection for lemons (both organic and conventional) may be achieved through floor management practices.
+In the South Coast region, frost protection for oranges (both organic and conventional) may be achieved through floor management practices.
 For example, in periods of frost danger growers minimize the risk of damage by mowing vegetative growth on orchard floors close to the soil surface.
 Because citrus crops are frost sensitive, however, some growers install wind machines in their orchards.
 When utilized, wind machines mix cold and warm air within the orchard to raise temperatures and protect the crop from frost.
 Whether or not wind machines are installed depends on the orchard's location and the risk of frost hazard, and orchard size and available capital.

 Pruning.
-Lemon orchards are hand or mechanically pruned every year, usually between June and August.
-Growers prefer to hand prune rather than mechanically prune groves because yield and fruit quality are improved with a more selective pruning regime.
-Hand pruning may also be the only option for groves located on steep or hilly terrain.
-However, costs for hand pruning are higher than for mechanical pruning.
-In addition, trees are often skirt pruned, which removes low hanging branches and fruit near the soil surface.
-This practice assists in control of the fungal diseases gummosis and brown rot (Phytophthora spp.).
-It also helps with snail and ant control because at least one access route to trees is removed.
+Pruning practices depend on orchard planting density, location, production conditions and grower management practices.
+Orange groves are often skirt pruned every year, which removes low hanging branches and fruit near the soil surface, and assists in control of the fungal diseases gummosis and brown rot (Phytophthora spp.).
+Skirt pruning also helps with snail and ant control because at least one access route to trees is removed.
+Hedging (side pruning) is performed once every three to five years to reduce the amount of vegetative growth in the orchard.
+In addition to skirt pruning and hedging, trees are mechanically topped to reduce tree height every fourth or fifth year.
 Brush from pruning operations is typically chipped and left on the orchard floor to return organic matter to the soil.